The Storied Imaginarium offers creative writing courses for the wicked, the damned, the curious, the wild and the strange.

 Kevin Nicholls III

-As an educator, Carina has taught at Pikes Peak Community College, Glendale Community College, and Arizona State University.
+As an educator, Carina has taught at Pikes Peak State College, Glendale Community College, and Arizona State University.
 She also participated in the Colorado Writing Project and works with educators to develop writing instruction in college and secondary school classrooms.
-She currently offers workshops focused on story generation at The Storied Imaginarium.
-Her fiction has been nominated for the Sundress Publications Best of the Net Award and was a finalist for the Ron L. Hubbard Writers of the Future Awards; her poetry has been nominated for the Pushcart Prize and the Sundress Publications Best of the Net Award; and she was awarded the 2016 HWA Scholarship from the Horror Writers Association.
+She currently offers workshops focused on story generation at the Storied Imaginarium.
+Her fiction has been nominated for the Sundress Publications Best of the Net Award and was a finalist for the Ron L. Hubbard Writers of the Future Awards.
+Her poetry has been nominated for the Rhysling Award, the Pushcart Prize, and the Sundress Publications Best of the Net Award.
+Her nonfiction was a finalist for the Bram Stoker Awards®.
+In her editorial capacity, she’s received recognition as a co-editor for Shadow Atlas: Dark Landscapes of the Americas, which won the 2022 Colorado Book Award (Anthology) and placed as a finalist at the 2022 International Book Awards (Fiction: Anthologies).